AnurajKRn/JavaScript-Calculator/README.md

 # JavaScript-Calculator
-Here you will find a calculator build in JavaScript language
+Here you will find a web based calculator made in HTML,CSS and JS.